Categories: Technology

 Manufacturers and companies have therefore created intelligent software, allowing security professionals access to a much broader functionality.
 This update includes video analytics, performing real-time event detection and post-event analysis, combined with facial recognition, where operators can track suspects and access data.

-September this year saw Moscow’s local government deploy facial recognition technology on city-wide network of CCTV cameras.
+September this year saw Moscow’s local government deploy facial recognition technology on a city-wide network of CCTV cameras.
 Developed by startup NTechLab, the FindFace software taps into the city’s 160,000 CCTV cameras, detecting faces in real time and comparing them with law-enforcement databases.
 Privacy implications are of course high, however with limited functionality, the facial recognition works on a series of requests, searching for known criminal faces, rather than law-abiding civilians, and it has already led to six arrests.

 While FindFace access is strictly controlled by the government officials, with all data kept secure in a government-run storage facility, another Russian startup on the scene believes intelligent video analytic software should not be limited to government use.